7. The SCHOTT BROTHERS

 A Centennial Celebration

 In 1940, to celebrate the Centennial of Kenton County, KY (est. in 1840) and the Bavarian Brewing Co., a banquet was held.
 Some pictures of the event are shown below.
 Some months before this banquet, the son of William C. and Lucia Riedlin Schott, William Riedlin Schott (Bill) joined the brewery.
 Bill had graduated from University of Cincinnati with academic honors (Phi Beta Kappa).
-Also, in 1940, Bill's brother Louis, who was five years younger, had graduated from Western Hills High School in Cincinnati, which Bill had attended, and began attending Dartmouth College that fall.
+Also, in 1940, Bill's brother Louis, who was five years younger, had graduated from Western Hills High School in Cincinnati, which Bill had attended.
+Louis began attending Dartmouth College that fall.
 Several years earlier Will provided financial assistance for some murals installed in this high school, including one by the Cincinnati artist Edward Volkert, which remain and can be viewed here.

 December, 1940.
 Bavarian Brewing Co. hosted a banquet during the Centennial of Kenton Co.
 On the top row far left, seated at the middle at right of the main table were George and Will Schott, Pres. & V.P., respectively, with their wives.
 On the upper right photo in the background, a band is providing music for the occasion.